ariary/TrojanSourceFinder/README.md

 ```shell
 tsfinder homoglyph [filename] --sibling [path]
 ```
-*Functionality under development, depending on other project*
+*`--sibling` is a functionality under development, depending on other project*

 ## Visualize Trojan Source
 *> Visualize how the code is really interpreted by machines/compiler*